diku-dk/mlkit-pldi23-gcsafe/README.md

 different from those in the paper unless you use similar hardware.
 Hopefully, however, the general trends will remain stable.

-**Caveat:** The versions of MLKit and MLton have changed for this artifact compared to the submitted version of the paper).
-The final version of the paper will report on the versions used for this artifact (MLKit 4.7.3 and MLton 20210117).
-Except for a few instances, the reported numbers in the submitted paper are similar to those that can be produced with this artifact.
-The main difference is that, for the `zebra` benchmark, we now see a difference in the number of garbage collections for the different configurations `rg` and `rg-`.
-This difference will be discussed in the final version of the paper.

 ## System Requirements

 The artifact assumes that `mlkit`, and `mlton` are immediately